Fall Foray to Miami County

 –Jim Toppin and Janet Traub

-For further information about this most excellent foray, including moss and lichen species lists, look in the December 2016 volume of the Association’s newsletter, OBELISK.
+For further information about this most excellent foray, look in Volume 13 (2016) of the Association’s newsletter, OBELISK.